boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App Two: App-Shuffle

 This C app is a programming exercise to create a shuffle function.
 It can be set to shuffle any length character string (as shown it shuffles a complete Alphabet).
-It is controlled by two switches which are debounced in separate RTOS tasks.
-The output is displayed in the Minicom terminal App which is controlled by VT100 codes.
+It is controlled by one switch which are debounced in a separate RTOS task (This task debounces eight switches attached to a PCF8575 GPIO extender and distributes the output through Queues.
+The Shuffle output is displayed in the Minicom terminal App which is controlled by VT100 codes.
 The display shows how to use the switches to command the function.
+As well there is a Blink task to blink the Pico LED and two other LEDs as an exercise with tasks.
+The Blink task outputs the blink state into a Queue which does not empty so any task can look in the Queue to get a Blink command for its own use.

 ### App Three: App-TxtCtl